 This course has been approved by the Florida Department of Emergency Management and FEMA.
 The Florida State Fire College also awards 24 hours of Continuing Education credits for this training.
 Classes are capped at 20 participants to ensure safety and an intensive learning environment.

 This is a 2-day, hands-on, intensive animal technical rescue training course that covers advanced small and large animal rescue equipment, techniques, and scenarios.
 At the end of the course, participants perform a mock technical rescue scenario using a realistic training mannequin.
 Skills developed in this course include helicopter rescue, advanced sling systems, high angle low-point edge transitions, pick-offs, and highlines.

 This course has been approved by the Florida Department of Emergency Management.
 The Florida State Fire College has also approved the course for 16 hours of Continuing Education credits.
 Classes are capped at 20 participants to ensure safety and an intensive learning environment.

 Low Angle Rescue Clinics

 Smaller scale clinics can be designed to provide groups with safety practices and basic skill sets when dealing with downed large animals in low-technical situations.
 Our team can train skills for performing low-angle assists and relocating a downed animal on a rescue glide for groups that would like to be able to perform basic first response functions (great for farm employees, ranchers, equestrian centers, etc.).
-These opportunities do not meet NFPA requirements or result in certification, but can enhance human safety in common, low-tech animal rescue emergency situations.
+These opportunities do not meet NFPA requirements nor do they result in certification, but they can enhance human safety in common, low-tech animal rescue emergency situations.